-Personal communications are those made via a personal social media accounts.
-In all cases, where a personal

-- Personal communications which do not refer to or impact upon the school are outside the scope of this policy - Where excessive personal use of social media in school is suspected, and considered to be interfering with relevant duties, disciplinary action may be taken - The school permits reasonable and appropriate access to private social media sites
+- Personal communications are those made via a personal social media accounts.
+In all cases, where a personal account is used which associates itself with the school or impacts on the school/Rainbow MAT, it must be made clear that the member of staff is not communicating on behalf of the school with an appropriate disclaimer.
+Such personal communications are within the scope of this policy - Personal communications which do not refer to or impact upon the Rainbow MAT school are outside the scope of this policy - Where excessive personal use of social media in school is suspected, and considered to be interfering with relevant duties, disciplinary action may be taken - The Rainbow MAT school permits reasonable and appropriate access to private social media sites